-The building comprises a tower and adjacent workshops and laboratories, with the glass room sitting on triangular struts running at 45 degrees to the building’s face.
+The building’s layout includes a tower connected to adjacent workshops and laboratories, with a glass room resting on triangular struts angled at 45 degrees to the building’s façade.

-The exterior of the building is a bold combination of red brick masonry and full height glazing.
-The workshops have an industrial toughness, with saw-tooth factory glazing cutting across its roof at an acute angle.
+The building’s exterior presents a striking blend of red brick masonry and full-height glazing.
+The workshops exhibit an industrial toughness, with saw-tooth factory glazing sharply angled across the roof.

-Atop the two cantilevered lecture theaters sit two joined towers containing labs and offices, their design inspired by an aircraft carrier’s superstructure.
-The rippling ‘waves’ of the two large glass roofs, angled at 45 degrees to the towers, face north to provide illumination without direct sunlight (which could affect delicate instruments).
+Two joined towers, inspired by an aircraft carrier’s superstructure, sit atop the cantilevered lecture theaters and house labs and offices.
+The two large glass roofs, characterized by rippling ‘waves’ and angled at 45 degrees to the towers, face north to provide optimal lighting without direct sunlight, which could affect sensitive instruments.

-The building’s walls are constructed of red Accrington brick and red Dutch tiles.
-Atop the taller tower is a water tank to provide hydraulic pressure, while the corner of the shorter tower is cambered to avoid overhanging part of Victoria Park.
-Within the ground floor workshop space, which is partitionable to provide flexibility, the floor is a series of concrete slabs that can be removed to provide machinery foundations as required.
+The walls are built with red Accrington brick and red Dutch tiles.
+The taller tower is topped with a water tank for hydraulic pressure, while the shorter tower’s corner is cambered to avoid encroaching on Victoria Park.
+The ground floor workshop space is designed with removable concrete slabs for flexibility, allowing the installation of machinery foundations as needed.

 Engineering Building Floor Plans